Neural network initialization with nonlinear characteristics and information on hierarchical features: Introduction

 Since conventional backpropagation requires huge computational costs, other types of neural networks have been proposed.
 One example is the extreme learning machine (ELM) \cite{Huang2004,Huang2006}.
 The ELM is a training algorithm for a feedforward neural network with only one hidden layer.
 In the ELM, one randomly chooses hidden node parameters, and the learning process is applied only to the output layer through simple linear regression.
 Hence, the learning process for the ELM is fast and efficient; for details of the ELM, see the recent review paper \cite{Wang2022}.
 However, even shallow neural networks suffer from unstable learning.

 To address this problem, one approach is to modify the random initialization of parameters.
 That is, one could employ some theories and data for the parameter initialization.
-For example, we transform shallow neural networks into an integral representation and apply a sampling method called oracle sampling \cite{Murata1996, Sonoda2014}.
+For example, one can transform shallow neural networks into an integral representation and apply the sampling method called oracle sampling \cite{Murata1996, Sonoda2014}.
 In the oracle sampling algorithm, hidden-layer parameters are sampled from a ridgelet-transform-based distribution, and the conventional linear regression determines output parameters.
 In \cite{Homma2024}, we revisited the oracle sampling algorithm from the perspective of importance sampling, which leads to an initialization method that demonstrates higher performance than the original one.
-These approaches achieve near-trained performance without backpropagation, and the theoretical framework is also used in discussions of deep networks, utilizing, for example, harmonic analysis on groups \cite{Sonoda2019,Sonoda2023, Sonoda2025}.
+These approaches achieve near-trained performance without backpropagation in some cases, and the theoretical framework is also used in discussions of deep networks, utilizing, for example, harmonic analysis on groups \cite{Sonoda2019,Sonoda2023, Sonoda2025}.
 However, the practical sampling method is limited to single hidden-layer models.

 The SWIM (sampling where it matters) algorithm \cite{Bolager2023} was proposed in a different context from the ridgelet-transform-based initialization method, which enables the generation of parameters for deep networks.
-The SWIM algorithm constructs hidden-layer weights and biases directly from input data pairs, determining all parameters, except those of the output-layer, via sampling.
+The SWIM algorithm constructs hidden-layer weights and biases directly from data pairs, determining all parameters, except those of the output-layer, via sampling.
 The output layer is then fitted by linear regression, allowing high performance even in deep networks without gradient-based training.
-The SWIM algorithm has also been applied to graph neural networks and higher-order partial differential equations, demonstrating its potential as a non-gradient learning method based on random features \cite{Datar2024, Nikita2025, Atamert2025}.
+The SWIM algorithm has also been applied to graph neural networks and higher-order partial differential equations, demonstrating its potential as a non-gradient learning method based on random features \cite{Datar2024, Atamert2025}.
+The concept was also extended to the boosting method to improve the performance of deep feed-forward networks \cite{Zozoulenko2025} and recurrent neural networks \cite{Bolager2025}.